“Dr. Hobby will see you now”. The voice jolted Henry Swinton out of a

 “That” said Hobby pointing to the floor is what project David is all

-about.
-The David you just meet is an un-imprinted model; he’s in effect
+is an un-imprinted model; he’s in effect

 not much more than a Super Toy like Teddy, which you got for Martin, a